LucasTCook/Tensorflow-deep-learning-intro/README.md

 Jupyter Notebooks showcasing the fundamentals of TensorFlow and Neural Networks

 * Python
-  > * Main programming language to run all frameworks
+  > * Programming language to run all frameworks
 * TensorFlow
   > * Our Deep Learning framework of choice for this course
   >
-  > * Tensors are passed to our models
+  > * Data as Tensors are passed to our models
 * Keras
   > * API to build our neural networks models
   >